nascit/sts-broker/README.md

 This project can be used as a reference for a serverless Identity Broker architecture.

-- Why would you need a Identity Token Broker?
+- Why would you need a Identity Broker?
     - Limit of how many IAM roles/users an AWS account can have.
     - Make it easier to manage permissions used among IAM roles/users.
     - Allow to register every permission request made (traceability).